-26 (7) It is the intent of the legislature that all27 constitutional obligations of this state have been fully funded under sections 22a, 31d, 51a, 51c, and 152a.
-If a claim is made by 1 2 an entity receiving funds under this article that challenges the legislative determination of the adequacy of this funding or 3 4 alleges that there exists an unfunded constitutional requirement, 5 the state budget director may escrow or allocate from the 6 discretionary funds for nonmandated payments under this section the 7 amount as may be necessary to satisfy the claim before making any payments to districts under subsection (2).
-If funds are escrowed, 8 9 the escrowed funds are a work project appropriation and the funds are carried forward into the following fiscal year.
-The purpose of 10 11 the work project is to provide for any payments that may be awarded 12 to districts as a result of litigation.
-The work project shall be completed upon resolution of the litigation.
-13

-14 (8) If the local claims review board or a court of competent jurisdiction makes a final determination that this state is in 15 violation of section 29 of article IX of the state constitution of 16 17 1963 regarding state payments to districts, the state budget 18 director shall use work project funds under subsection (7) or 19 allocate from the discretionary funds for nonmandated payments 20 under this section the amount as may be necessary to satisfy the amount owed to districts before making any payments to districts 21 22 under subsection (2).

-(9) If a claim is made in court that challenges the legislative determination of the adequacy of funding for this state's constitutional obligations or alleges that there exists an unfunded constitutional requirement, any interested party may seek an expedited review of the claim by the local claims review board.
+- 1 under sections 22a, 31d, 51a, 51c, and 152a.
+If a claim is made by - 2 an entity receiving funds under this article that challenges the - 3 legislative determination of the adequacy of this funding or - 4 alleges that there exists an unfunded constitutional requirement, - 5 the state budget director may escrow or allocate from the - 6 discretionary funds for nonmandated payments under this section the - 7 amount as may be necessary to satisfy the claim before making any - 8 payments to districts under subsection (2).
+If funds are escrowed, - 9 the escrowed funds are a work project appropriation and the funds - 10 are carried forward into the following fiscal year.
+The purpose of - 11 the work project is to provide for any payments that may be awarded - 12 to districts as a result of litigation.
+The work project shall be - 13 completed upon resolution of the litigation. - 14 (8) If the local claims review board or a court of competent - 15 jurisdiction makes a final determination that this state is in - 16 violation of section 29 of article IX of the state constitution of - 17 1963 regarding state payments to districts, the state budget - 18 director shall use work project funds under subsection (7) or - 19 allocate from the discretionary funds for nonmandated payments - 20 under this section the amount as may be necessary to satisfy the - 21 amount owed to districts before making any payments to districts - 22 under subsection (2). - 23 (9) If a claim is made in court that challenges the - 24 legislative determination of the adequacy of funding for this - 25 state's constitutional obligations or alleges that there exists an - 26 unfunded constitutional requirement, any interested party may seek - 27 an expedited review of the claim by the local claims review board.